 With some recent questions surrounding the NLI signing period, I wanted to do a comparison of the difference between a verbal commitment and actually signing your NLI.

-A verbal agreement is not legally binding, however, the NLI legally binds a student-athlete (SA) to attend that institution in exchange for athletic aid.
+A verbal agreement is not legally binding, however, the NLI legally binds a student-athlete (SA) to attend that institution for one academic year in exchange for athletic aid.

-While a verbal commitment can be made at any time during the process, the SA can only sign the NLI during designated signing periods of an SA’s senior year.
+While a verbal commitment can be made at any time after communication begins on June 15th prior to junior year, the SA can only sign the NLI during the designated signing period starting in November of the SA’s senior year.